peter-kuchel/skillissue/README.md

 Move around the currently opened document with these keys

 ### Insert [ i ]:
-Toggle inserting / deleting characters, exit mode with ESC
+Toggle inserting / deleting characters.
+Currently only deleting with the 'backspace' key is supported at the moment.
+Exit insert mode with ESC.

-## Coming soon:

 ### Save [ z ]:
 Save the current changes made to the file

+## Coming soon:

 ### Redo [ j ] & Undo [ k ]